Health Sciences

 B.A. in Health Science, Pre-Occupational Therapy

 The B.A. in health science, pre-occupational therapy is designed to prepare students for careers in health sciences, as well as provide some students direct entry into the Doctor of Occupational Therapy (OTD) graduate program at Whitworth.
 This major is designed to be part of a 3 + 3 program when combined with Whitworth’s Doctor of Occupational Therapy program.
 All undergraduate degree requirements for a bachelor’s degree will still apply.
-Students will complete all Shared Curriculum requirements in the first three years, before beginning OT coursework in their 4th year.
-Courses taken in the 4th year will count toward existing undergraduate requirements of 126 total credits and 36 upper division credits.
-Students apply in year 3 and, if accepted, will start the graduate degree program in year 4, but will still be considered undergraduate students until the bachelor’s degree is posted after year 4.
-Credits taken cannot count towards 2 degrees at the same time.
+Students will complete all Shared Curriculum requirements in the first three years, before beginning OT coursework in their fourth year.
+Courses taken in the fourth year will count toward existing undergraduate requirements of 126 total credits and 36 upper division credits.
+Students apply in year three and, if accepted, will start the graduate degree program in year four, but will still be considered undergraduate students until the bachelor’s degree is posted after year four.
+Credits taken cannot count towards two degrees at the same time.
 Credits taken as an undergraduate student go on the undergraduate transcript and GPA.
-Students in the Pre-OT major will not receive the BA in Health Science until successfully completing the 4th year of study.
+Students in the Pre-OT major will not receive the B.A. in Health Science until successfully completing the fourth year of study.

 Mission Statement